epsclubs/EPSInventory-API/README.md

 EPSInventory-API
 ================
-Application Programming Interface for the EPS Inventory Project
+Application Programming Interface for the EPS Inventory Project.

 ##Overview
 Two data models are used for this API, `User` and `Object`.